apache/spark/docs/sql-programming-guide.md

 native ORC tables (e.g., the ones created using the clause `USING ORC`) when `spark.sql.orc.impl` is set to `native` and `spark.sql.orc.enableVectorizedReader` is set to `true`.
-For the Hive ORC serde tables (e.g., the ones created using the clause `USING HIVE OPTIONS (fileFormat 'ORC')`), the vectorized reader is used when `spark.sql.hive.convertMetastoreOrc` is set to `true`.
+For the Hive ORC serde tables (e.g., the ones created using the clause `USING HIVE OPTIONS (fileFormat 'ORC')`), the vectorized reader is used when `spark.sql.hive.convertMetastoreOrc` is also set to `true`.

 <table class="table">
   <tr><th><b>Property Name</b></th><th><b>Default</b></th><th><b>Meaning</b></th></tr>